scaleoutsean/eseries-perf-analyzer/README.md

 ```
 - in the `epa` subdirectory, run `make run` to build and run InfluxDB and Grafana
   - Unless these containers need a change or update, going back to this folder is generally not necessary
-- go to the `collector` sub-directory edit `docker-compose.yml` and `config.json`: `SYSNAME` docker-compose.yml must be present and identical to `name` value(s) in `config.json`).
-Then run `docker-compose build && docker-compose up`
+- go to the `collector` sub-directory edit `docker-compose.yml` and `config.json`: `SYSNAME` in docker-compose.yml must be present and identical to `name` value(s) in `config.json`.
+Then run `docker-compose build && docker-compose up` to start dbmanager and collector(s)
   - When E-Series arrays are added or removed, edit the same files and run `docker-compose build && docker-compose down && docker-compose up` to update

-Kubernetes users should skim through this page to get the idea how this works, and then work by [Kubernetes README](kubernetes/README.md).
+Kubernetes users should skim through this page to get the idea how this works, and then follow [Kubernetes README](kubernetes/README.md).

 ## Slow start